toltman/mcelreath_causal/seven_tools_of_causal_inference - Notes.md

 - Changes in association do not uniquely identify underlying causal mechanisms.

+This problem requires a causal model...

+> "...the reason being that surface changes in observed associations do not uniquely identify the underlying mechanism responsible for the change."

 **Tool 6** - Recovering missing data

 - Formalize the conditions under which causal and probalistic relationships can be recovered.

+> "The rich literature on this problem is wedded to a model-free paradigm of associational analysis and, accordingly, it is severely limiited to situations where missingness occurs at random."

 **Tool 7** - Causal Discovery

 - d-separation: testable implications of causal model natural experiments.
+- Infer direction of arrows by determining which variables should be "more Gaussian."
+- Natural experiments - sudden changes in X

+## Conclusions

+The models used here are structural (there is no committment to a particular form of distributions)

+All inferences depend critically on the veracity of the assumed structure.